-START = 'GENERAL' START = 'CARDS' CARD STARTING Z0 = 0.0OLD ORIGIN IN NEW FRAME ZO = X.XXOLD MESH/NEW MESH SKAL = X.XXSKAL = 1.0HAVE UP TO MAXRAY DATA CARDS WITH (1 INTEGER, 6 FLOAT PT.)
-NO., R, Z, EMERGY (EV), ANGLE (RADIANS), CURRENT (MICROAMPERES IN ONE RADIAN SEGMENT), TRANSVERSE ANGLE, TRANSVERSE POSITION (PHI).
-FORMAT 15, 5X, 7F10.5.
-OLD USERS GETTING THE NEW VERSION OF THE PROGRAM SHOULD NOTE THE CHANGE TO TRANSVERSE ANGLE AND TOTAL KINETIC ENERGY.
-STOP READING WITH RAY NO. GREATER THAN MAXRAY.
-IF RECTANGULAR COORDINATES: PHI IS TRANSVERSE POSITION IN MESH UNITS.
-CURRENT IS MICROAMPERES IN ONE MESH UNIT DEEP SEGMENT.
-SPECIAL TESTS IN RATNST; CROSSING OR 3-D CPACE CHRAGE IRAT=0 3-D SPACE CHARGE IRAT=1 CROSSING DETECTION IRAT=2 IRAT=0 USE OF NEGATIVE RAY NUMBERS: A) IF IRAT=1 (3-D SPACE CHARGE) 1) MAKE RAY NUMBERS NEGATIVE FOR BEAM EDGE CARDS.
-USE BEAM EDGE CARDS (10=0) TO STIMULATE SPACE CHARGE SPREADING
+START='CARDS' START='GENERAL' CARD STARTING ZO=X.XX ZO=0.0 OLD ORIGIN IN NEW FRAME HAVE UP TO MAXRAY DATA CARDS WITH (1 INTEGER, 8 FLOAT PT.)
+NO., MASS, R, Z, ENERGY (EV), ANGLE (RADIANS), CURRENT (MICROAMPERES IN ONE RADIAN SEGMENT), TRANSVERSE ANGLE,

+TRANSVERSE POSITION (PHI).

+FORMAT IS FREE FIELD FOR THE NEW C VERSION OF THE PROGRAM CARDS STOP READING WITH RAY NO. GREATER THAN MAXRAY IF RECTANGULAR COORDINATES:

+PHI IS TRANSVERSE POSITION IN MESH UNITS.

+CURRENT IS MICROAMPERES IN ONE MESH UNIT DEEP SEGMENT SPECIAL TESTS IN RATNST; CROSSING OR 3-D SPACE CHARGE

+IRAT=1 IRAT=0 3-D SPACE CHARGE

+IRAT=2 IRAT=0 CROSSING DETECTION

+USE OF NEGATIVE RAY NUMBERS:

+IF IRAT=1 (3-D SPACE CHARGE)

+MAKE RAY NUMBERS NEGATIVE FOR BEAM EDGE CARDS.

+USE BEAM EDGE CARDS (I=0) TO SIMULATE SPACE

-OF A CYLINDRICAL BEAM OF CURRENT I AND RADIUS R IN RECT.
+CHARGE SPREADING OF A CYLINDRICAL BEAM OF

+CURRENT I AND RADIUS R IN RECT.
 COORD.

-PAIRS OF BEAM EDGE CARDS PRECEDE SETS OF RAY CARDS DEFINING PART OF BEAM FOR WHICH 3-D SPACE CHARGE SPREADING IS TO BE SIMULATED.
-SEVERAL PARTS, DIFFERENTIATED BY SELECTED ATTRIBUTES; E.G., ENERGY ALPHA OR RADIUS, CAN BE USED SIMULTANEOUSLY WITH ANY NUMBER OF RAYS IN EACH PART.
-END OF PART IS DEFINED BY NEXT RAY WITH NEGATIVE RAY NUMBER, WHICH BEGINS THE NEXT PART.
+PAIRS OF BEAM EDGE CARDS PRECEDE SETS OF RAY CARDS DEFINING PART OF BEAM FOR WHICH 3-D SPACE CHARGE SPREAD-ING IS TO BE SIMULATED.
+SEVERAL PARTS, DIFFERENTIATED BY SELECTED ATTRIBUTES: E. G., ENERGY ALPHA OR RADIUS, CAN BE USED SIMULTANEOUSLY WITH ANY NUMBER OF RAYS IN EACH PART.
+END OF PART IS DEFINED BY NEXT RAY WITH NEGATIVE RAY NUM-BER, WHICH BEGINS THE NEXT PART.

 TO SIMULATE CYLINDRICAL BEAM SPACE CHARGE IN RECT.
+CO-ORD.
+MAKE CURRENT PER MESH UNIT, I' = I/(PI \ R) INSTEAD OF I' = 2 \ I/(PI \ R) WHICH WOULD HAVE THE SAME CURRENT DENSITY.
+IN OTHER WORDS, MAKE I'(K) = I(K)/(2\ R(K) INSTEAD OF I(K)/R(K)).
+NOTE THAT THIS REQUIRES TWICE AS MANY RAYS AS FOR CYLIN-

+DRICAL BEAM WITH SYMMETRY.
+BEAM EDGE CARDS (RAY < 0) AP-PLY TO OFF-AXIS PENCIL IN CYL.
 COORD.
-MAKE CURRENT PER MESH UNIT, I' = I/(PI R) INSTEAD OF I' = 2 I/(PI R) WHICH WOULD HAVE THE SAME CURRENT DENSITY.
-IN OTHER WORDS, MAKE I'(K) = I(K)/(2 R(K)) INSTEAD OF I(K)/R(K).
-NOTE THAT THIS REQUIRES TWICE AS MANY RAYS AS FOR CYLINDRICAL BEAM WITH SYMMETRY.
-BEAM EDGE CARDS (RAY < 0) APPLY TO OFF-AXIS PENCIL IN CYL.
-COORD.

 The START = 'CARDS' mode uses data cards for the initial conditions rather than computing the initial conditions from a thermionic model.
 There are several typical applications for this feature that will be described in some detail.
-These are:
+There are:

-- 1. The simplest case of user specified data. - Use of cards generated by a preceding run to restart in a new segment of the same problem. - 3.
+- 1. The simplest case of user specified data. - 2.
+Use of cards generated by a preceding run to restart in a new segment of the same problem. - 3.
 Study thermal and other perturbing influences on a beam. - 4.
-Rectangular coordinate application with a cylindrical beam, including cylindrical space charge and off-axis bends. - 1.
-Format for User Specified Data
+Rectangular coordinate application with a cylindrical beam, including cylindrical space charge and off axis bends.

+User Specified Data

 If START = 'CARDS' has been selected, the program will respond by printing a table of appropriate parameters: STEP, NS, Z(0), SKAL, UNIT.
 Following the end of the NAMELIST input & END card, the program will expect to read up to MAXRAY cards with the starting data.
 A card with ray number greater than MAXRAY will terminate this input.
-If MAX-RAY cards are present, the termination card should be used anyway.
+If MAXRAY cards are present, the termination card should be used anyway.
 However, no effort should be made to make MAXRAY agree with the number of cards used, so long as it is big enough.
 The computer can, after all, count better than most humans.

-Data to be entered on the ray cards consist of a ray number and the initial values for R, Z, ENERGY, ANGLE, CURRENT, TRANSVERSE ANGLE and TRANSVERSE POSITION.
-The format is 15, X5, 7F (10,5).
+Data to be entered on the ray cards consist of a ray number and the MASS, followed by the initial values for R, Z, ENERGY, ANGLE, CURRENT, TRANS-VERSE ANGLE and TRANSVERSE POSITION.
+The format is 15, F5, 7F10.5.